-If you have a pair of older tights lying around you can put them in, put them to good use by storing onions in them.
+If you have a pair of older tights lying around, you can put them in, and put them to good use by storing onions in them.
 Tie a knot in between each onion and put them away in a dark, cool place to make them last longer than usual.

 16. Store Veggies and Fruits Whole